Summer II bills will be issued on June 2nd. Payment is due on June 22nd. Non-payment of this bill will result in Summer II classes being cancelled.

 The information on this page is provided to help assist with some of the questions that you may have regarding required procedures for Perkins Loans.

-Please feel free to contact our Perkins Collections Specialist
+Please feel free to contact our Perkins Loan Specialist

-- Please be advised that you must conduct an exit interview with the Perkins Collections Specialist upon graduation or withdrawal from the University.
+- Please be advised that you must conduct an exit interview upon graduation or withdrawal from the University.
 This is a mandatory procedure.
-Contact Constance Evans to schedule your interview.
-In the event you do not complete this interview, a transcript hold will be placed on your account.
+Contact the Perkins Loan Specialist in the event you wish to make an appointment.
+Otherwise visit the website (www.mycampusloan.com) to conduct the exit interview.
+Please note that a PK hold (prevents release of transcripts and diploma) remain on your account until completed.

-- At nine months after separation from UNCW,your grace period ends and the repayment of your Perkins Loan begins.
-You will receive three notifications from Campus Partners that the billing process will begin.
-Should you have problems with repayment, you should contact Campus Partners or Constance Evans as soon as possible.
+- At nine months after separation from UNCW, your grace period ends and the repayment of your Perkins Loan begins.
+You will receive three notifications from Heartland/ECSI that the billing process will begin.
+Should you have problems with repayment, you should contact Heartland/ECSI or the Perkins Loan Specialist as soon as possible.
 Some circumstances will require the completion of a deferment form.
-All types of deferment forms can be found at the Web site. www.mycampusloan.com
+Deferment forms can be found at the website www.mycampusloan.com .

-- If you return to the University after graduation, you must have an in-school deferment in order to stop the repayment process.
+- If you continue your education at UNCW or another school /university, you must have an in-school deferment in order to stop the repayment process during this time.

-- It is extremely important that you notify Campus Partners and UNCW if your phone number and/or address changes.
+- It is extremely important that you notify Heartland/ECSI or UNCW if your address or phone number changes.

 - The following actions are taken when accounts become delinquent:

-At 15 days Campus Partners will send past due notifications, 30 days past due UNCW will send past due notification, 45 days past due Campus Partners will send past due notification, 60 days past due you will receive a final demand letter from Campus Partners, and UNCW will send the account to the North Carolina General Attorney’s Office.
+At 15 days Heartland/ECSI will send past due notifications, 30 days past due UNCW will send past due notifications, 45 days past due Heartland/ECSI will send past due notifications, 60 days past due you will receive a final demand letter from Heartland/ECSI as well as a past due notification from UNCW informing them the account is now referred to the North Carolina Attorney General’s Office.
+Also at 60 days, the account is referred to the NC Setoff Debt Collection Department for garnishment of State Taxes or any State refund such as lottery monies.